smoghadamreza/xtrader/Writerside/topics/accounts-profile-model.md

   - **output**: A `str` that contains the result code.

 ### mail_users
-  - **usage**: By using #TODO template, it mails all active users in a subset of users and informs them about #TODO.
+  - **usage**: It mails all active users in a subset of users and informs them about domain change from `XTreasury` to `RamzeServat`.
 If any of the emails fail, it logs the failed attempts.
   - **signature**: `mail_users(cls, subject:str, emails=List<str>) -> List<str>`
   - **parameters**:
     + **cls**: <include from="repeatable-texts.topic" element-id="python-cls" />